1933 Half Dollar Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 Key Features Of The 1933 Half Dollar

-The 1933 Walking Liberty Half Dollar with just 1,786,000 coins struck exclusively at San Francisco, it stands as a unique Depression-era survivor, containing 90% silver content and marking a pivotal moment in American numismatic history.
+The 1933-S Walking Liberty Half Dollar is a Depression-era survivor with just 1,786,000 coins struck exclusively at San Francisco.
+It contains 90% silver and marks one of the most pivotal moments in American numismatic history.

 The Obverse Of The 1933 Half Dollar